|<<jdhopkins.com home contact us||press search site map>>|

 Expression in the depths.

 Athletic musicians moving beyond the physical create music of a transient nature.
-In a world of miracles, these transient moments are captured on a thin, slightly flexible disc, called a CD.
+In a world of miracles, these transient moments are captured in the Digital Domain as an Album.

-Once you acquire this CD, you will be free to explore the discussion.
+Once you acquire this Album, you will be free to explore the discussion.

 SMOKE SHADOWS begins in the throes of a conversation about life.
 From the musical perspective, it is rhythms, notes and sounds.
 From the life perspective, it is heat, intensity, and expression in the depths.